mariahcoleno/ImageAnnotationToolV2/image_annotation/README.md

 5. Install dependencies: `pip install -r requirements.txt`
 6. Place images in `images/` (ignored by Git):
    - `mkdir -p images/`
-   - Add .jpg files (e.g., copy your own: `cp /path/to/your/images/*.jpg images/`).
+   - `cp /path/to/your/images/*.jpg images/`
-     Note:
+   - **Note**:
      - This repo does not include sample images.
      - Use your own .jpg files (e.g., from ~/Downloads/, ~/Pictures/, or a dataset like Kaggle’s “Cats vs Dogs”).
      - To find your path:
        - In Finder: Right-click a file, hold the Option key, select "Copy [filename] as Pathname” where [filename] is the name of your file.
        - In Terminal: Use 'pwd' from your image directory (e.g., /Users/yourusername/Downloads/).

 #### Option 2: Local Setup (Existing Repo)
 1. Navigate to your local repository: `cd ~/Documents/AnnotationProject/` # Adjust path as needed